janbar/BLOC/docs/BLOC-Reference-Manual.md

 ---

-### 2.2 - Contexts and the Global environment
+## Contexts and the Global environment

-As we will see in more detail in sections [3.2](#32---variables) and [3.3.2](#332---assignment), any reference to a free variable is syntactically associated with a context.
+As we will see in more detail in sections [Variables](#variables) and [Assignment](#assignment), any reference to a free variable is syntactically associated with a context.
 Furthermore, each code block is compiled within the scope of a context.
 Therefore, free names in BLOC code refer to entries in the current context and are thus also called context variables.

 The code block of function, on the other hand, is compiled in a self-contained child context.
 Variables are therefore local by nature; and access to values from another context is only possible by the parameters.